Tishtar Yasht: Editions and translations

-The written history of the Tishtar Yasht probably began during the Sasanian period, when a comprehensive edition of the Avestan corpus was compiled.
+The written history of the Tishtar Yasht probably began during the Sasanian Empire, when a comprehensive edition of the Avestan corpus was compiled.
 Within this edition, it was part of the Bagan yasht where it may have formed its fifth chapter.
 This work is now lost and the oldest manuscript containing the text of the Tishtar Yasht is the F1 manuscript (ms. 6550) written in 1591 by Asdin Kaka Dhanpal Laxmidar of the Homajiar Ramyar family in Navsari.
 The orthographic variants present in F1 make it very likely that the text for the Tishtar Yasht was drawn from a now lost manuscript authored by Rostam Mihraban in the 13th century.

-The first modern edition of the Tishtar Yasht was published in 1852 as part of Westergaard's edition of the whole Avesta.
-It was superseded by Geldner's edition of the Avesta in 1889.
-In 1883, Darmesteter published a translation of the Yasht into English and in 1892 a translation into French.
-In 1927, Lommel published a translation into German.
+The first modern edition of the Tishtar Yasht was published in 1852 as part of Niels Ludvig Westergaard's edition of the whole Avesta.
+It was superseded by Karl Friedrich Geldner's edition of the Avesta in 1889.
+In 1883, James Darmesteter published a translation of the yasht into English and in 1892 a translation into French.
+In 1927, Herman Lommel published a translation into German.
 More recently, Malandra published a new translation into English in 1983.
 Finally in 1990, Panaino published an edition of the Tishtar Yasht, including a critical apparatus of the different manuscripts and a translation of the text into English.